haddocking/haddocking.github.io/education/NMRMolmod/index.md

 <a class="prompt prompt-question">
 Q23: Referring to the desciption of the last stage of HADDOCK (final refinement in Cartesian space with explicit solvent), does HADDOCK uses the concept of period boundary conditions (motivate your answer)?
 </a>

+## Submitting your report

+Your report should be submitted in the form of a PDF file at the latest on Friday April 3rd before midnight.
+Submission should be done via Blackboard (assignments).

 [link-pymol]: http://www.pymol.org/ "PyMOL"